 A healthy knee joint bends easily, with healthy cartilage absorbing stress and allowing bones to glide freely over each other.
 An unhealthy knee joint, however, is stiff and/or painful.
 Cartilage can crack or wear away due to inflammation, injury, or simply a long lifetime of use, leading to increased friction and stiffness.
 As even more cartilage wears away, the exposed femur and tibia will rub against each other, causing significant pain and often times swelling of the knee joint.

-Doctors will typically start treatment by using one or more alternative medical interventions, including arthroscopy, to try to alleviate your knee pain without replacing the joint.
+Doctors will typically start treatment by using one or more alternative medical interventions, including arthroscopy, to try to alleviate your knee pain without joint replacement surgery.
 If these prove to be unsuccessful, your doctor will then consider factors such as your age, weight and quality of life goals to determine whether you would benefit from a knee replacement.
 This prosthesis, despite its range of motion limitations, can enable you to once again bend your knee easily and comfortably.

 Recovering from the Surgery

-A knee replacement generally takes about 2-3 hours, followed by a 2-3 day stay in the hospital.
+Joint replacement surgery of the knee generally takes about 2-3 hours, followed by a 2-3 day stay in the hospital.
 Recovery largely depends on your general health before the surgery.
 Most knee replacement recipients experience pain relief and/or improved movement relatively soon, but then need several months to recover their normal strength and energy accompanied with physical rehabilitation to improve function and mobility while decreasing pain and swelling.
 Your physician will give you instructions throughout your recovery, but below is an overview of what you should and shouldn’t do to improve the quality and speed of your recovery.

 What can I do to help improve my recovery?